shiernee/Getting_Started_with_AI_Tutorial/README.md

 # Getting_Started_with_AI_Tutorial

-This tutorial is designed for the "Hands-on Seminar for Medical AI" collaboration with Kyusu University.
+This tutorial is designed for the "Hands-on Seminar for Medical AI".

 This repository consists of three materials
 1. Lecture powerpoint